 Clint Carney joined ILACSD's Board of Directors in July 2012.
 Clint is a public relations professional with more than a decade of experience in managing communications programs for public infrastructure projects involving water, energy and transportation, among other issues.
 He has experience in media relations, government relations, community outreach, public policy and also political campaigns, and he currently manages corporate communications, public affairs and business development duties for a San Diego telemedicine company.
 Clint's public relations and government experience add to the diversity of the board of I Love A Clean San Diego, as he helps raise awareness of the organization in the business community and with residents throughout San Diego County.
 Clint is an avid outdoors enthusiast and enjoys hiking, kayaking, scuba diving and other sports, and he is a regular site captain of ILACSD’s Creek to Bay Cleanup and Coastal Cleanup Day.

-I Love A Clean San Diego welcomes native San Diegan Shari Sehlhorst to its Board of Directors.
+I Love A Clean San Diego welcomes native San Diegan Shari Sehlhorst to its Board of Directors and fundraising committee.
 Shari is a familiar face around here, having served as a site captain for Coastal Cleanup Day and Creek to Bay for more than a decade.
 As the Environmental Manager for SeaWorld San Diego, Shari manages its solid waste & recycling programs, wastewater and NPDES permit compliance.
 She also leads the Environmental Committee on a variety of projects both in and out of the park, including ILACSD’s countywide cleanup events.
 Together with her team, she has helped SeaWorld garner over 25 city and state recycling awards for recycling and solid waste reduction.
 She is also a member of the California Resource Recovery Association (CRRA).
 Shari and her family are camping enthusiasts and enjoy traveling whenever they can.

 Michael Page is an Associate Principal Environmental Planner for AECOM, where he manages the planning, environmental review, and permitting of water, renewable energy and transportation infrastructure projects in Southern California.
 He also works with AECOM’s habitat restoration team to remove non-native plant species and restore native plant species to local project sites.
 Michael has been a volunteer with ILACSD since 2010 and is also a regular volunteer at the Gary & Mary West Senior Wellness Center.
 He is also an active member of the Association of Environmental Professionals San Diego Chapter.
 Michael is an avid mountain biker and road cyclist, choosing a bike as his primary mode of transportation when possible.